Skip to content Exit mobile menu

 Research profile

 He has also covered pricing practices (predatory pricing, price discrimination, excessive pricing) by platform firms in digital markets.
-His research covers broader areas related to dominance abuse in digital markets which need to be relooked from a competition law view point.
+His research covers broader areas related to abuse of dominance in digital markets.
+Anush also aims to expand his research to the application of competition law in matters related to development, sustainability, and sports.

 His expertise within competition law is in abuse of dominance (mainly from an Article 102 TFEU context) but has researched agreements and mergers related topics as well and aims to expand his research to the other two competition law pillars in the future.